iiasa/message_ix/README.md

 - For offline use, the documentation can be built from the source code.
   See the file [`doc/README.rst`](doc/README.rst)

+## Security

+We highly value code security.
+To learn more about our security practice and advice, please visit [our security policy](.github/SECURITY.md).

 ## License

 Copyright © 2018–2024 IIASA Energy, Climate, and Environment (ECE) Program